Long Term Disability Lawyer

 If your employer provides long term disability insurance, or you have a private long term disability plan, you would expect the insurance coverage to provide vital financial support when illnesses or injuries keep you out of work.
 But insurance carriers are private corporations, and the policy decisions they make are often based on profit margins – not your best interests.
 Our Long Term Disability Lawyers are here to help you file a compelling appeal if you were denied long term disability coverage, and get you the compensation you need.

-At Fields Law Firm, our long term disability benefits attorneys help disability clients throughout Minnesota, and want to help you get the full value of your long term disability plan.
+At Fields Law Firm, our long term disability benefits attorneys help disability clients throughout the United States, and want to help you get the full value of your long term disability plan.
 If you have questions, we have answers – no matter where you are in the claim or long term disability appeal process.
 Just call 1-888-343-5375 or fill out a free case review request form to Get Fields!

 Getting Your Long Term Disability Compensation

 You should be focusing on your health, not insurance company paperwork.
 At Fields Law, our long term disability lawyers know how to build strong long term disability appeals, and we’re ready to help you navigate through the process.

 Our Long Term Disability Lawyers can help you:

 - Review your policy and help you understand your legal options.